SaudTauqeer/eventManager-React/README.md

 ## Getting Started

-`npm run dev` will run the app in dev mode.
+`npm start` will run the app.
 You have to specify Environment variables beforehand to make it work.
 Environment variables needed to run this are : `REACT_APP_TIME_API_KEY`.
 The timezone API used is https://timezonedb.com/api
 ### Prerequisites